THE HOWARD HUGHES CORPORATION® SELLS EQUITY STAKE IN 110 NORTH WACKER DRIVE FOR $210 MILLION TO CALLAHAN CAPITAL PARTNERS AND OAK HILL ADVISORS

 Co-developed by The Howard Hughes Corporation and Riverside Investment and Development Company, the 110 North Wacker Drive tower provided a huge value creation opportunity for HHC, who invested net cash into the building of $13 million and realized net proceeds of approximately $169 million over the four-year development timeline.

-"The sale of 110 North Wacker Drive is a meaningful step in the execution HHC's non-core asset dispositions," said David R. O'Reilly, Chief Executive Officer of The Howard Hughes Corporation.
+"The sale of 110 North Wacker Drive is a meaningful step in the execution of HHC's non-core asset dispositions," said David R. O'Reilly, Chief Executive Officer of The Howard Hughes Corporation.
 "The sale generates significant net proceeds, which we will reinvest back into new developments and use to repurchase shares as part of our stock buyback program."

 Located on the Chicago River, 110 North Wacker Drive opened in October 2020 with a 45-foot lobby, numerous dining options and a secondary air-filtration system that was added during the pandemic.
 The space is over 82% leased by tenants including Bank of America along with numerous additional sector-leading tenants including leading real estate investment advisor Heitman, global investment bank Lincoln International, and top-10 Am Law 100 firms Jones Day and Morgan Lewis.